Best budget 1080p monitor 2023 - Our top picks

 Furthermore, this monitor features Extreme Low Motion Blur Sync and Adaptive Sync technologies which, as touched on previously, should eliminate screen tearing and stuttering.

-So, during crucial moments in battle royale games like Warzone, you shouldn't have to worry about on-screen lag preventing you from picking up a win, especially as it's G-SYNC compatible as well.
+So, during crucial moments in Battle Royale games, you shouldn't have to worry about on-screen lag preventing you from picking up a win, especially as it's G-SYNC compatible as well.

 In terms of image quality, the monitor's HDR400 allows you to choose from multiple HDR modes to adjust the brightness to suit whatever it is you're viewing.
 For darker games, for instance, you can turn the brightness up to ensure you don't miss any of the action.